otroan/IETF-universal-ra/draft-troan-6man-universal-ra-option.md

 the network-layer parameters only with IPv6 ND, and use service discovery for other configuration information.
-Unfortunately that hasn't panned out quite as planned, and we are in a situation where all kinds of configuration options are added to RAs and DHCP.
-This document proposes a new universal option for RA and DHCP in a self-describing data format, with the list of elements maintained in an IANA registry, with greatly relaxed rules for registration.
+Unfortunately that hasn't panned out quite as planned, and we are in a situation where all kinds of configuration options are added to RAs.
+This document proposes a new universal option for RA in a self-describing data format, with the list of elements maintained in an IANA registry, with greatly relaxed rules for registration.

 {mainmatter}